peternmai/ProjectDrive16_17/software.md

 right side and should go a little to the left, and vice versa.
 Though this algorithm can keep the vehicle in the course and turn the vehicle accordingly if the course is curving, it will not perform well if there are obstacles on the course.
-Therefore, this algorithm is used more as a helper algorithm to provide guidance information to the main driver module.
+Therefore, this algorithm is used more as a helper function to provide guidance information to the main driver module.

 Finally, we have the [obstacle avoidance algorithm](https://github.com/peternmai/ProjectDrive16_17/blob/master/Navigation/src/navigation_stack/src/ObstacleAvoidance.cpp).
-This algorithm uses a greedy approach and basically sends out multiple beams in the 180 degree arc centered around by the *general course direction* (calculated by the wall detection module).
+This algorithm uses a greedy approach and basically sends out multiple beams in the 180 degree arc centered around the *general course direction* (calculated by the wall detection module).
 It then finds the beam with the obstacle that is furthest away from the vehicle and chooses that as the path the vehicle should take.

 ![Obstacle Avoidance 03](/assets/img/obstacle-avoidance-03.png)

-This works great except when the vehicle is approaching an obstacle that is right in front of it as described by the image above.
+This works great, except when the vehicle is approaching an obstacle that is right in front of it as described by the image above.
 The vehicle sees that there are two paths which are both ideal.
 It will choose a path randomly, say the upper path.
 However, notice that once the vehicle starts turning